treehouse/vs2017-launch-event-getting-started-with-aspnet-core/README.md

 __Code for all of the demos shown in this module will be made available on 3/8.__

 Want to learn more about ASP.NET Core?
-Check out my Treehouse workshop [Getting Started with ASP.NET Core](https://teamtreehouse.com/library/getting-started-with-aspnet-core) (available only to Pro subscribers).
+Check out the Treehouse workshop [Getting Started with ASP.NET Core](https://teamtreehouse.com/library/getting-started-with-aspnet-core) (available only to Pro subscribers) from teacher James Churchill.

 ### Register Now